 \item[(ii)] \textbf{Global radial compactness.} Assume $n\ge2$ and $n=2sp$.
 Then the embedding into the space of continuous functions vanishing at infinity is compact:

 Consequently, the following embeddings are compact for all $p<q\le\infty$:

 \end{itemize} \end{theorem}

-The proof relies on two ingredients developed earlier: the critical continuous embedding with a logarithmic modulus of continuity (Theorem~\ref{cor:critical_embeddings}), and the identification of $\mathcal L^{p}_{s+\ln,\lambda}$ with the logarithmic Bessel potential spaces in \cite{opic2000bessel} (Proposition~\ref{prop:space-equivalence-literature}), which yields uniform equicontinuity.
-We emphasize that the present theorem holds for all $s>0$ (with the critical relation $s=\frac{n}{2p}$), not merely for fractional orders $s\in(0,\frac{1}{2})$: no restriction on the smoothness parameter is needed, since the argument is based on convolution estimates and the logarithmic modulus of continuity rather than on integer representation.
+The proof combines the critical continuity theorem above with the identification of $\mathcal L^{p}_{s+\ln,\lambda}$ and the logarithmic Bessel potential spaces of \cite{opic2000bessel}, which yields uniform equicontinuity.
+We emphasize that this theorem holds for all $s>0$ under the critical relation $s=\frac{n}{2p}$; in particular, no restriction to fractional orders $s\in(0,\frac12)$ is needed.

-In the classical Sobolev and Bessel scale it is well known that, in the subcritical regime $n>2sp$, the continuous embedding into the critical space $L^{p^*}$, is not compact: scaling invariances allow mass to concentrate and escape, and variational applications typically require refined tools such as concentration--compactness to recover compactness up to translations and dilations.
-In contrast, the logarithmic modification weakens the kernel singularity exactly at the endpoint and yields a genuinely strong Young-type convolution framework.
-This borderline gain is sufficient to rule out the critical concentration mechanism and to restore compactness at the exponent $p^*$, both locally on bounded domains and globally under radial symmetry, thereby simplifying the analysis of nonlinear problems at critical growth.
+Finally, in the classical Sobolev and Bessel scales it is well known that the embedding into the critical space $L^{p^*}$ is not compact in the subcritical regime $n>2sp$.
+In contrast, the logarithmic modification weakens the kernel singularity exactly at the endpoint and places the critical convolution estimate in a strong Young-type framework.
+This gain is sufficient to recover compactness at the exponent $p^*$, both locally on bounded domains and globally under radial symmetry.